lbl-camera/berteley/paper.md

 Being able to discover the underlying themes and patterns in a collection of documents is necessary in order to parse the overwhelming amount of information that is available today.
 Topic modeling is a Natural Language Processing (NLP) technique that was designed specifically for this task.
-In early 2022 BERTopic was introduced and provided a highly modular framework for creating customizable topic models and introducing a new method to extract the topic words from their respective topics.
+In early 2022 `BERTopic` [@grootendorst2022bertopic] was introduced and provided a highly modular framework for creating customizable topic models and introducing a new method to extract the topic words from their respective topics which resulted in superior performance compared to other modern topic modeling methods.
 This package is widely used for topic modeling on a variety of corpora.
+However, the resulting topics from a corpus of scientific articles leave a lot to be desired.

 # Statement of need

-`BERTeley` is a package that builds upon the topic modeling capabilities provided by `BERTopic` [@grootendorst2022bertopic] while addressing unique issues that arise when conducting topic modeling on a corpus consisting of scientific articles.
+`BERTeley` is a package that builds upon the topic modeling capabilities provided by `BERTopic`  while addressing unique issues that arise when conducting topic modeling on a corpus consisting of scientific articles.
 If you were to take a corpus of scientific articles and use standard topic modeling practices the resulting topic words would be dominated by words with high frequency and low value.
 These kinds of words come from two sources: The first being the rigid structural requirements of scientific articles, and the shared purpose of presenting research all scientific articles have.
 For example, if we had a corpus of JOSS papers and used standard topic